Paul Plishka: Europe

 Plishka performed in Europe first in 1975, as Philip in Don Carlos at the Opéra national du Rhin in Strasbourg.
 He sang in Beethoven's Ninth Symphony at the Maggio Musicale Fiorentino in 1976.
 He appeared at the Opera de Paris as Padre Guardiano in 1976 and Fasolt in Das Rheingold in 1978.
 He performed as a guest at the Liceu in Barcelona in 1986, and as Phanuël in Massenet's Hérodiade at the Hamburg State Opera and the Orange Festival.
 He appeared at the Grand Théâtre de Genève as Pope Clement VII in Benvenuto Cellini by Berlioz in 1992 and as Count Walter in 1993.
 He performed at the 1998 Salzburg Festival as the Grand Inquisitor in Don Carlos, and at the Opéra de Marseille as Silva in 1999.

 San Francisco

-Plishka appeared at the San Francisco Opera as Padre Guardiano in 1976, in 1982 as Zaccaria, in 1984 as Silva, in 1986 as Mephistopheles, in 1987 as Rocco, in 1991 both as Capellio and General Kutusov in Prokofiev's War and Peace, and in 2003 als Bartolo in Rossini's Barbiere.
+Plishka appeared at the San Francisco Opera as Padre Guardiano in 1976, in 1982 as Zaccaria, in 1984 as Silva, in 1986 as Mephistopheles, in 1987 as Rocco, in 1991 both as Capellio and General Kutusov in Prokofiev's War and Peace, and in 2003 as Bartolo in Rossini's Barbiere.